City of Corona

 CustomerCare@CoronaCA.gov

-Government » Departments/Divisions » Department of Water and Power » Customer Care
+Government » Departments/Divisions » Utilities Department » Customer Care

 Answer Center

-Welcome to the Department of Water and Power's Answer Center.
+Welcome to the Utilities Department Answer Center.
 Here are answers to most questions we receive.
 Simply select the type of question you have to get started.

 Auto Pay

-- A. Currently, the DWP accepts MasterCard, Visa and Discover.
+- A. Currently, the DWP accepts MasterCard, Visa, American Express, and Discover.
 If you choose this option, please make sure that you keep your credit card information updated.
 Approximately one month before your card expires the DWP will send you a letter and a new Automatic Bill Pay Enrollment Form.
 This form must be filled out and sent back prior to your credit card expiration date.

 Billing